radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/self-managed/index.md

 ## Overview

-You can deploy self-managed Identity Analytics on Amazon EKS or Azure Kubernetes Service.
+You can deploy self-managed Identity Analytics on Amazon EKS, Azure Kubernetes Service or Google Kubernetes Engine.
 The installation process exclusively utilizes Helm, meaning you will use `helm install` or `helm upgrade` commands to install and upgrade the deployment.

 The table below shows the mapping between the Identity Data Analytics application version and the self-managed Helm chart version: